EEPROM

-EEPROM (also called E2PROM) stands for electrically erasable programmable read-only memory and is a type of non-volatile memory used in computers, usually integrated in microcontrollers such as smart cards and remote keyless systems, or as a separate chip device to store relatively small amounts of data by allowing individual bytes to be erased and reprogrammed.
+EEPROM or E2PROM (electrically erasable programmable read-only memory) is a type of non-volatile memory.
+It is used in computers, usually integrated in microcontrollers such as smart cards and remote keyless systems, or as a separate chip device, to store relatively small amounts of data by allowing individual bytes to be erased and reprogrammed.

 EEPROMs are organized as arrays of floating-gate transistors.
 EEPROMs can be programmed and erased in-circuit, by applying special programming signals.
 Originally, EEPROMs were limited to single-byte operations, which made them slower, but modern EEPROMs allow multi-byte page operations.
-An EEPROM has a limited life for erasing and reprogramming, now reaching a million operations in modern EEPROMs.
+An EEPROM has a limited life for erasing and reprogramming, reaching a million operations in modern EEPROMs.
 In an EEPROM that is frequently reprogrammed, the life of the EEPROM is an important design consideration.

 Flash memory is a type of EEPROM designed for high speed and high density, at the expense of large erase blocks (typically 512 bytes or larger) and limited number of write cycles (often 10,000).
 There is no clear boundary dividing the two, but the term "EEPROM" is generally used to describe non-volatile memory with small erase blocks (as small as one byte) and a long lifetime (typically 1,000,000 cycles).
 Many past microcontrollers included both (flash memory for the firmware and a small EEPROM for parameters), though the trend with modern microcontrollers is to emulate EEPROM using flash.

 As of 2020, flash memory costs much less than byte-programmable EEPROM and is the dominant memory type wherever a system requires a significant amount of non-volatile solid-state storage.
 EEPROMs, however, are still used on applications that only require small amounts of storage, like in serial presence detect.

 History

+Early attempts

 In the early 1970s, some studies, inventions, and development for electrically re-programmable non-volatile memories were performed by various companies and organizations.

-In 1971, the earliest research report was presented at the 3rd Conference on Solid State Devices, Tokyo in Japan by Yasuo Tarui, Yutaka Hayashi, and Kiyoko Nagai at Electrotechnical Laboratory; a Japanese national research institute.
+In 1971, early research was presented at the 3rd Conference on Solid State Devices, Tokyo in Japan by Yasuo Tarui, Yutaka Hayashi, and Kiyoko Nagai at Electrotechnical Laboratory; a Japanese national research institute.

-They fabricated an EEPROM device in 1972, and continued this study for more than 10 years.
+They fabricated an electrically re-programmable non-volatile memory in 1972, and continued this study for more than 10 years.
+However this early memory depended on capacitors to work, which modern EEPROM lacks.

-These papers have been repeatedly cited by later papers and patents.